velvetkevorkian/sketch-ui/readme.md

 # sketch-ui

+__Warning: extremely early version.
+Breaking changes will happen.__

 Generate a UI for tweaking the variables in your creative coding sketches with minimal configuration, using standard HTML inputs.

 Designed for use with [p5.js](https://p5js.org/) but not bound to any library or framework.

 ## Installation
+The examples currently assume you're using Webpack to build your JS and CSS.
 Add it to your project:
 ```shell
 npm install @velvetkevorkian/sketch-ui